-The reporting date for the Maine Public Employees Retirement System Retiree Group Life Insurance Program presented in this report is June 30, 2022.
-Measurements as of the reporting date are based on the fair value of assets as of June 30, 2022, and the Total OPEB Liability (TOL) as of the valuation date, June 30, 2022.
-There was an update of census data since the prior valuation.
+The reporting date for the Maine Public Employees Retirement System Retiree Group Life Insurance Program presented in this report is June 30, 2023.
+Measurements as of the reporting date are based on the fair value of assets as of June 30, 2023, and the Total OPEB Liability (TOL) as of the valuation date, June 30, 2022, rolled forward to June 30, 2023.
+Therefore, the update procedures included the addition of service cost and interest cost offset by actual benefit payments as permitted under GASB No. 74.